 The Community of practice is only open to Full and Basic members of Funders Together.
-If you are unsure of your membership status, please contact Stephanie Chan.
+If you are unsure of your membership status, please contact Tia Smith.
 If you are not currently a member of Funders Together, we invite you to join at the Full or Basic member to participate.

 For FULL MEMBERS with annual grantmaking budgets for housing and homelessness: